A Robust Framework of Chromosome Straightening with ViT-Patch GAN: Experiments

-We performed cross-dataset experiments to evaluate the generalization capability of ViT-Patch GAN.
-Figure \ref{Fig_CDE} shows the performance comparison of different methods.
-The models (those used in Section \ref{sec:abl}) were trained on \texttt{D$_{train}$} and tested on \texttt{D$_{large1}$}.
-The performance relationship among PMEM, PatchGAN and Blocks 4-16 of ViT-Patch GAN is consistent with Figure \ref{Fig_ablation}.
-Our proposed ViT-Patch GAN with Blocks 12 outperforms the others in terms of FID, LPIPS$_{A} $ and LPIPS$_{V}$ scores, suggesting its robustness in the cross-dataset setting.

-Although the proposed chromosome straightening framework is trained on only 642 chromosome images (\texttt{D$_{train}$}), the method learns the global motion representation of chromosomes rather than only mapping dependencies of specific patterns.
-Thus the converged model can also straighten chromosomes of all types on large datasets, \texttt{D$_{large1}$} and \texttt{D$_{large2}$} (Figure \ref{Fig_14854}).
-Unlike SCSF, this method only requires training one model with high generalization capability.
-It may be further utilized for large-scale applications of chromosome straightening.
-We note that this method achieves excellent performance on chromosomes with relatively long arms.
-Thus \texttt{D$_{driving}$} may be continuously updated based on more batches of data and shapes for better performance of chromosomes with short arms.
+We perform cross-dataset experiments to evaluate the generalization capability of ViT-Patch GAN (Fig.~\ref{Fig_comb}-b).
+The models (those used in Section \ref{sec:abl}) are trained on \texttt{D$_{train}$}.
+The performance relationship between Fig.~\ref{Fig_comb}-b and Fig.~\ref{Fig_comb}-a is consistent.
+Our ViT-Patch GAN with Blocks 12 outperforms the others on all metrics, suggesting its robustness in the cross-dataset setting.
+Although our proposed chromosome straightening framework is trained on only 642 chromosomes (\texttt{D$_{train}$}), the ViT-Patch GAN learns the global motion representation rather than only mapping dependencies of specific patterns (\ie SCSF).
+The converged model can further straighten chromosomes of all types on the large dataset, \texttt{D$_{large}$}.
+Thus, it may be further utilized for large-scale applications of chromosome straightening.